 Get to know each potential new member by bringing her to the chapter house and asking the most important question: Is this going to be her home?

-Alumnae have been through plenty of sorority rush weeks.
+Alumnae have been through plenty of sorority recruitment weeks.
 They’ve seen the good and the bad.
 They’ve seen the sisters who go on to become sorority president, and they’ve seen the chapter washouts.
 Very few things that happen during recruitment will come as a surprise to your seasoned alumnae.

 However, even alumnae at a distance might still be able to help.
 With the use of sorority recruitment software such as Select-a-Sis and Bidlily, alumnae can see the recruitment voting process in real time as sisters use their mobile devices to score potential new members.
 Alumnae can help with the scoring process and reporting to Panhellenic more efficiently using this type of software.